johnosbb/Text-Classification/textCNN.md

 This process of convolution, activation, and pooling is repeated multiple times in a CNN, with each subsequent layer learning more complex features of the input data.
 Finally, the output is flattened and passed through one or more fully connected layers to produce a prediction.

 CNNs can also be used for other types of data, such as time series or text data, by using one-dimensional or two-dimensional convolutions instead of the typical two-dimensional convolutions used for images.

+### The Process of Convolution

+Convolution is an operation on two functions that produces a third function, which expresses how one function modifies the other.
+In the context of convolutional neural networks (CNNs), convolutional layers perform a similar operation on the input data, which is usually an image (but it could also be text).
+The convolutional layer takes a small matrix called the filter, kernel, or feature detector, and slides it over the input image (or text), performing the convolution operation.
+This operation results in a feature map, which is a representation of the input image that highlights certain patterns and features, depending on the filters used.
+The term "convolutional" in CNNs refers to the use of convolutional layers in the network architecture.

+In the context of text classification using convolutional neural networks, we slide a filter over the input text at the word level.
+The filter convolves over each group of adjacent word vectors in the input text to produce a new feature.
+We then use these features as input to a fully connected layer to classify the text.